imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/secure-client-side-file-upload.md

 The Private API key should be kept confidential and only stored on your own servers.
 {% endhint %}

-## How to impliement secure client-side file upload

-Here are the steps:

-1. The client-side application initiates a request to the backend to obtain authentication parameter.
-This request should be made to a secure API endpoint that's accessible only to authenticated users, safeguarding your ImageKit Media library from unauthorized access.
-2. On the backend, the required parameter is generated utilizing the [private API key authentication](../api-introduction/api-keys.md#private-key).
-This is explained below with example.
-3. The client-side application then includes this security parameter in the payload of the upload API request.

-{% hint style="danger" %}
-**Never publish your private key on client-side**
-The Private API key should be kept confidential and only stored on your servers.
-{% endhint %}

-Using ImageKit client-side and server-side SDKs, you can quickly implement upload functionality.
-* On the backend, you can use utility functions provided in all [server-side SDKs](../api-introduction/sdk.md#server-side-sdks) to implement the secure API.
-* On client-side application, use ImageKit [client-side SDKs](../api-introduction/sdk.md#client-side-sdks) to get started quickly.
-See [example](#secure-client-side-file-upload-example).

 ### Backend token generation?

 The request body structure looks like this: